Stephen J. Merrill - Professor of

 1988 Xuncheng Huang Mathematical analysis

 of population models

 1992 Ondine Harris The Polymerase

 Methods of Quantification, and Applications to HIV

-1993 Zhixiong He Mathematical models of muscle response to periodic stimuli
+1993 Zhixiong He Mathematical models of muscle response to periodic

 1996 Xing Wu Dynamical systems